wozjac/brackets-commander/README.md

 Installation
 ------------
-1. Download "wozjac.commander.zip" file from [Releases](https://github.com/wozjac/brackets-commander/releases)
+- Download "wozjac.commander.zip" file from [Releases](https://github.com/wozjac/brackets-commander/releases)
-2. Drag the zip file into Brackets extension manager area
+- Drag the zip file into Extension Manager's installation area
-3. Ignore error if present, restart Brackets
 OR
-3. Unzip the file
+- Unzip the file
-4. Paste into the "user" extensions folder (in Brackets menu "Help" -> "Show extensions folder"), for example path on Windows:
+- Paste into the "user" extensions folder (in Brackets menu "Help" -> "Show extensions folder"), for example path on Windows:
 C:\Users\Myname\AppData\Roaming\Brackets\extensions\user
+OR
+- Paste the link to "wozjac.commander.zip" file from https://github.com/wozjac/brackets-commander/releases into Extension Manager's installation area

+In case of error about the extension initialization just restart Brackets.

 Usage
 -----